Table of Contents[Hide][Click to Show]

 Keep the kids contained

 When you travel with a baby, the easiest approach is a baby carrier that keeps your hands free.
-But strollers work just as well, although you will have to unload them, fold them and put them through the security screening, then open them up, reload them and strap the baby back in after you’re through TSA.
+Strollers work too, although you will have to unload them, fold them and put them through the security screening, then open them up, reload them and strap the baby back in after you’re through TSA.

 I loathe checking a bag.
 With O’Hare as my home airport, I always worry that my bags will be lost.
 That’s why my kids learned to pull their own weight early.
 The four-wheeled roll-aboard bags make it even easier.
 Kids as young as 4 should be able to push their own 4-wheeled spinner bag.

 Still, I understand that doesn’t work for everyone.
 If you’re traveling with a baby or your kids simply aren’t up to managing their own suitcase, then, by all means, check the bags.
-Just be sure to pack one carry-on with a change of clothes and bathing suit for everyone along with any medications or toiletries you cannot easily replace when you arrive at your destination.
-If the bags get lost, you will have something to tide you over.
+Unless you’re flying Southwest Airlines, which doesn’t charge for checked bags, expect to pay $25 or more for each bag.
+And always pack one carry-on with a change of clothes and bathing suit for everyone along with any medications or toiletries you cannot easily replace when you arrive at your destination.
+If the checked bags get lost, you will have something to tide you over.

 Don’t underestimate the power of a bribe

 As far as I’m concerned, bribery is an underappreciated parental skill, and nevermore than when you’re negotiating a busy airport with kids.
-A goodie bag full of trinkets from the Dollar Store and a bag full of your kids’ favorite treats can go a long way toward saving your sanity during a flight delay or an extra long TSA airport screening line.
+A goodie bag full of new toys and your kids’ favorite treats can go a long way toward saving your sanity during a flight delay or an extra long TSA airport screening line.